-EMU privatizing parking services.
+EMU is privatizing parking services.
 Would it make sense for you?

 Earlier this year, we were reading about the process Eastern Michigan University was going through to evaluate outsourced parking services.
-They are looking at long-term agreements in the range of 30-50 years, that would transfer operations of the campus parking to a 3rd party in order to strengthen their financial reserves.
-The private group would pay a lump sum, upfront payment to the campus for the contract and all future revenue from parking would be theirs.
+They are looking at long-term agreements in the range of 30-50 years, which would transfer operations of the campus parking to a 3rd party to strengthen their financial reserves.
+The private group would pay a lump sum, an upfront payment to the campus for the contract.
+In addition, all future revenue from parking would be theirs.

 Privatization in the parking industry comes in other forms as well.